The vegetable garden layout that will work best for you depends on several factors. You'll need to consider:

 |Veggies Needing Full Sun||Veggies Tolerant of Some Shade|

 You now need to take your vegetable garden layout off the page and onto the ground.
 If you're using raised beds you don't need to do this part, because the beds and paths are already defined.

 Run twine between the stakes down the long edge of the beds, so that you can clearly see where your beds and paths are going to be.
-Dig or till only the beds, there's no need to dig the paths.
-Don't forget to dig-in compost when you're preparing your soil.
-Even if the soil is poor, enough compost will get it back in fine shape within of a year or two.